 - Measure out spices

-Enjoy: Season to taste with salt and pepper.
-Try topping with chopped green onions, chives, cilantro, or sliced avocado.
+- Season to taste with salt and pepper.
+Top with chopped green onions, chives, cilantro, or sliced avocado.

-This vegan pumpkin chili is the perfect meal when the weather gets cold, serves large crowds easily, is easy to make, perfect for game days cold nights.
+This vegan pumpkin chili is easy to make and perfect for fall evenings and tailgates.
 But don’t just take my word for it, make it yourself & let me know what you think!